List of first-class cricket quadruple centuries

 Brian Lara is one of two players to have scored 400 or more runs in first-class cricket on two occasions.

 A quadruple century (an individual score of 400 runs or more) has been scored eleven times in first-class cricket by nine different players.
 It was first achieved in 1895 by Archie MacLaren, playing for Lancashire against Somerset, while the most recent occurrence was by Sam Northeast.
 Brian Lara is the only player to have managed the feat in Test cricket.
-Lara holds the record for the highest score in first-class cricket, having made 501 not out in 1994.
+Lara also holds the record for the highest score in first-class cricket, having made 501 not out in 1994 County Championship.
 Bill Ponsford is the only other player to have scored two quadruple centuries, doing so in 1923 and 1927 for the Victoria cricket team.
-Ponsford's scores were both made at the Melbourne Cricket Ground, making it one of two venues to have hosted two quadruple centuries, along with the County Ground, Taunton.
+Ponsford's scores were both made at the Melbourne Cricket Ground, making it one of two venues to have hosted two quadruple centuries, along with the Taunton County Ground.
 Two teams have conceded two quadruple centuries; Somerset and Queensland.

 Don Bradman's score of 452 not out was made in the shortest time of all quadruple centuries; his innings lasted 415 minutes (6 hours and 55 minutes).
 Lara's Test quadruple was the longest, taking 778 minutes (12 hours and 58 minutes).
 Bradman's quadruple century was the only one to be scored in a team's second batting innings.
 Four quadruple centuries have been made in England, three in Australia, two in Pakistan, one in India and one in Antigua and Barbuda.